marshmll/e6502/README.md

 ### Creating your own ROM

-In the ```kernel``` folder, there is a sample of 6502 Assembly code and its compiled binary.
+In the ```rom``` folder, there is a sample of 6502 Assembly code and its compiled binary.
 To create your own ROM, it is recommended to use the [vasm](http://sun.hasenbraten.de/vasm/) assembler with old style mode configured.

 <!-- CONTRIBUTING -->
 ## Contributing